cilium/cilium/Documentation/architecture.rst

 * **Linux Kernel BPF:** Integrated capability of the Linux kernel to accept compiled bytecode that is run at various hook/trace points within the kernel.
-Cilium compiles BPF programs and has the kernel run them at key points in the network stack to have visibility and control over all network traffic in/out of all containers.
+Cilium compiles BPF programs and has the kernel run them at key points in the network stack to have visibility and control over all network traffic in / out of all containers.

 * **Container Platform Network Plugin:**  Each container platform (e.g., Docker, Kubernetes) has its own plugin model for how external networking platforms integrate.
 In the case of Docker, each Linux